rogerpou/Green-function-class-project/README.md

 # Green-function-class-project
-This is the code for a classical mechanics project in Universidad de Zaragoza
+This is the code for a classical mechanics project in Universidad de Zaragoza course 2020